gut-puncture/Continuous-Learning-LLM/implementation_instructions.md

 #### 3. **Centrality Calculation**
 - **Trigger**: After clustering.
 - **Logic**:
-  - For each KG node, calculate centrality (e.g., degree, betweenness, or eigenvector centrality).
+  - For each KG node which has been added since the last time the job ran, calculate eigenvector centrality.
   - Centrality reflects how “important” or “connected” a node/message is in the knowledge graph.
   - Update `centrality` column in `messages` and/or `kg_nodes` table.
+  - Recalculate priority of each message for which the new eigenvector centrality has been calculated.
 - **Database**:
   - `messages` table: `centrality` column.
   - `kg_nodes` table: `centrality` column (if needed).